 This species can be positively identified by the combination of thin stigma, black median area with nearly even gray subterminal and terminal areas, and dark hindwing.
 Other members of the subfamily Plusiinae with a stigma and black median area either have a contrasting darker subterminal area (Autographa v-alba and Autographa speciosa) or a yellow and black hindwing (several Syngrapha species including S. orophila).
-Syngrapha ampla could also be mistaken for Syngrapha epigaea, but it has a warm brown patch in the dark median area near the end of the stigma and postmedial line and lacks the black marks at the ends of the terminal area of A. ampla.
+Autographa ampla could also be mistaken for Syngrapha epigaea, but it has a warm brown patch in the dark median area near the end of the stigma and postmedial line and lacks black marks at the ends of the terminal area that are present in A. ampla.

 Larva is smooth with only two pairs of abdominal prolegs.
 It is green in color with fine white dorsal lines and a thin pale yellow lateral line, and is illustrated by Lafontaine & Poole (1991).

 This species is widely distributed in moist forest habitats throughout much of North America.
 In the Pacific Northwest, it is usually uncommon, but may be locally common in moist riparian forests along creeks and rivers such as in the Coast Range.

 Autographa ampla is found in forests throughout most of the Pacific Northwest as well as further north in central and northern British Columbia.
 It has not been found in much of southeastern Oregon or southern Idaho.

 This species has a large range in North America It is found in a band-like distribution through southern Canada and the northern United States, extending as far north as northern Manitoba, northern Ontario, and Newfoundland.
 It ranges further south in the Appalachian and Rocky Mountains, reaching North Carolina in the East and Colorado, New Mexico, Utah, and Arizona in the Rockies.
 It also extends south to central California, mostly in the western part of the state.